Karachi Kings–Lahore Qalandars rivalry: List of PSL titles

-Players part of both franchises

 In popular culture

 The rivalry was referenced in episode one ("Stewie's First Word") of season 19 of the American animated sitcom Family Guy.
 At the start of the episode, Peter, Cleveland, Quagmire and Joe are sitting at the bar, where Quagmire complains about the influx of foreign sports fans on Saturday mornings, "like those Pakistani cricket hooligans".
 Two Pakistani supporters wearing Lahore jerseys retort: "If you're not rooting for Lahore, please you may leave I can tell you" and "Lahore cricketers are the best and the others are not the best, dear friends".
 Joe, who is apparently supporting Karachi, quickly covers his jersey as he doesn't "have a death wish about it [his preferred team]".